 Self-hosting video means that the video has been uploaded to the same server where you website is hosted.

-Why we don’t recommend self-hosting video.
+Why we don’t recommend self-hosting video

 - BANDWIDTH RESTRICTIONS.
 Many hosting companies allocate a certain amount of bandwidth per server.
-Hosting your own video on a server intended for light-duty websites can overload the system, slowing down the rest of your site, and, if you’re on shared hosting, the sites sharing the server with you.
+Hosting your own video on a server intended for light-duty websites can overload the system, slowing down the rest of your site, and, if you’re on shared hosting, on the sites sharing the server with you.

 - STORAGE LIMITS.
 As with bandwidth, many hosting companies allocate a certain amount of storage per customer or per website.
 Video takes up far more storage space than any other type of content, so you’re more likely to exceed any storage limit.